 Wendell Scott Broke Down Barriers for Minorities in NASCAR

 If he were still alive, Wendell Scott would be celebrating his 100th birthday in August.
-Fifty-eight years after his first victory in NASCAR's top division, the NASCAR Hall of Fame member would be able to see how the barriers he broke down have provided opportunity for minorities in stock car racing.
+Fifty-eight years after his first victory in NASCAR's top division, the NASCAR Hall of Fame member would be able to see how the barriers he broke down have provided opportunities for minorities in stock car racing.

 It has taken time.
 Probably longer than anyone expected, and definitely longer than anyone hoped.